freon4dsl/Freon-documentation/docu-content/045_LionWeb/010_Overview/+page.md

 - model diff
 - model validation
 - -etc.

-Thre is also a lionweb-repository package that implements a LionWeb server using the LionWeb protocol.
+- There also is a `lionweb-repository` package that implements a LionWeb server using the LionWeb protocol.

 ## Freon and LionWeb